-The land of trolls and Vikings.
-The country where the sun never sets (or never rises in the winter) and you’ll find spectacular mountains and fjords that will take your breath away.
+Norway is the land of trolls and Vikings.
+Norway is the country where the sun never sets (or never rises in the winter) and you’ll find spectacular mountains and fjords that will take your breath away.
 As a norsewoman, I simply had to reach out when Sarah requested a Mini Travel Guides.
-Here's a bit about my cold home country, Norway.
+Here’s a bit about my cold home country, Norway.

 Bergen is a beautiful city located between seven mountains and the sea.
 The Bergen Brygge (waterfront) is world famous and on the UNESCO heritage list and a wonderful place to visit and see the fish market.

 Prekestolen is a flat mountain plateau, located 604 meters above Lysefjorden.
 The view is breathtaking, and well worth the 350 meter trail hike.
 Don’t forget to bring your walking shoes!

 If you’re visiting in the summer, you’ll find most Norwegians outside on a sunny day.
 In fact, we’re famous for having barbeque parties, even when it rains!
 Bring a mini barbeque, hot dogs and a ball to a park in on a summer evening and you’ll be having fun until the sun goes down.